cskiller24/E-Commerce-PHP/README.md

 # E-Commerce-PHP
-To advance study of the upcoming project in EIT PHP E-Commerce /* Project Features
+To advance study of the upcoming project in EIT PHP E-Commerce
+<br>Project Features
-    -   Title: PHP - Ecommerce
+    -   Title: PHP - Ecommerce <br>

-Features
+Features<br>
-    -   Users can Register to be buyer and seller (separate accounts)
+    -   Users can Register to be buyer and seller (separate accounts)<br>
-    -   Buyers can by products set by the seller
+    -   Buyers can by products set by the seller<br>
-    -   Seller can list a product (including pictures)
+    -   Seller can list a product (including pictures)<br>
-    -   Seller can remove their product (unlist)
+    -   Seller can remove their product (unlist)<br>
-    -   Buyers can see their purchase history
+    -   Buyers can see their purchase history<br>
-    -   Sellers can view their product purchase
+    -   Sellers can view their product purchase<br>
-    -   Sellers can edit the product details
+    -   Sellers can edit the product details<br>

-    -   Admin Access can remove all of the products in sellers */
+    -   Admin Access can remove all of the products in seller<br>

-Languages to be used PHP, Javascript and Bootstrap for designs
+<br>Languages to be used PHP, Javascript and Bootstrap for designs